 Electrical Apprentice is a tradesman specializing in electrical wiring and fittings.
 Work undertaken may involve construction of new buildings or maintenance of existing electrical infrastructure.
 This trade is regulated for safety reasons by the State of Maryland and Maryland counties.
 The hours are primarily day time.

-To qualify for apprenticeship training, an you must be employed by a licensed electrical company and be sponsored by that company for the training.
-You must be 18 years of age or older, and possess good reading, math and writing skills.
+To qualify for apprenticeship training, an you must be employed and sponsored by a licensed electrical contractor.
+You must also be 18 years of age or older, and possess good reading, math and writing skills.

 Information Unique to the Training